lem0nSec/Subdue/README.md

 # Subdue - A Compact Subdomain Fuzzing Tool for CTFs
 [![GitHub license](https://img.shields.io/github/license/lem0nSec/Subdue)](https://github.com/lem0nSec/Subdue/blob/main/LICENSE.txt)   ![](https://img.shields.io/badge/python-3.x-yellow)
 ------------------------------------------------------------------------
 Subdue is a Python3 script which aims to provide a <u>quick and easy-to-use solution for subdomain fuzzing</u>.
-It was born from a need to simplify and speed up the enumeration of subdomains in a CTF-like context, as well as to provide an alternative solution to more advanced tools performing general fuzzing operations.
+It was born from a need to simplify and speed up the enumeration of virtual hosts in a CTF-like context, as well as to provide an alternative solution to more advanced tools performing general fuzzing operations.

 ## How it works
 ------------------------------------------------------------------------
 Subdue will fuzz subdomains within a specified domain and using a given wordlist.
-A positive result is given when the values of 'content bytes' and 'content lines' for a fuzzed potential subdomain diverge from those of a non-existent subdomain obtained using a 15-character random string.
+A positive result is given when the values of 'content bytes' and 'content lines' for a potentially valid subdomain diverge from those of an invalid subdomain obtained using a 15-character random string.
 **Bear in mind that Subdue has been written with CTF-like challenges in mind.
 For this reason, it may not be a suitable tool for real-world engagements.
 Use it responsibly!!**